venoajie/my-ai-assistant/docs/project_configuration.md

 This file acts as your project's **Configuration Manifest**, telling the assistant how to behave whenever it's run from within that directory.

-## Core Use Case: Automating Context
+## Core Use Cases

+### 1. Automating Context with `auto_inject_files`
-The most common and powerful feature of this file is the `auto_inject_files` directive.
+The most common feature is `auto_inject_files`.
 It allows you to specify a list of "canonical documents" that will be automatically attached to **every single prompt** run within the project.

-This is the best practice for ensuring the AI always has the most critical context, such as your project's architectural blueprint or a list of operational commands.
+This is the best practice for ensuring the AI always has critical context, such as your project's architectural blueprint.

-### Example: The "My Trading App" Best Practice

-A well-configured project might have a `.ai_config.yml` file that looks like this:

 ```yaml
 # .ai_config.yml